indrekots/indrekots.github.io/_posts/articles/2020-06-14-3-ways-of-devops.md

 Approvals can start to pile up, creating delays.
 Under time pressure, decisions can be rubber-stamped.
 These quality control measures give you a false sense of security.
-To receive faster and more effective feedback, we should instead push quality closer to the source.
+To receive faster and more useful feedback, we should instead push quality closer to the source.

 <figure class="align-center">
   <img src="{{ '/images/2020-04-01-3-ways-of-devops/pile-of-documents.jpg' | absolute_url }}" alt="Image of a pile of documents">
   <figcaption>Approvals pile up and create delays.
-Flow of work is disturbed. <a href="https://unsplash.com/photos/tn57JI3CewI">Image by Sharon McCutcheon</a></figcaption>
+The flow of work is disturbed. <a href="https://unsplash.com/photos/tn57JI3CewI">Image by Sharon McCutcheon</a></figcaption>
 </figure>

 Quality shouldn't be exclusively QA's responsibility.
 Everybody should find and fix issues in their area of control.
-In technology value streams, fast feedback close to the source can be achieved with, for example, build automation, automated testing, automated security and vulnerability checking, automated deploys, production telemetry and alerting.
+In technology value streams, fast feedback close to the source can be achieved with, for example, build automation, automated testing, automated security and vulnerability checking, automated deploys, production telemetry, and alerting.
-Automation helps us to quickly detect problems, recover from them and learn how to prevent them in the future.
+Automation helps us quickly detect problems, recover from them, and learn how to prevent them.

-In addition to end users, [we should have empathy](https://www.infoq.com/articles/empathy-technical-skill/) for our internal customers.
+In addition to end-users, [we should have empathy](https://www.infoq.com/articles/empathy-technical-skill/) for our internal customers.
 Designing software with testability in mind makes the job of QA more effective.
-It shouldn't be the responsibility of operations to figure out how to configure, deploy and monitor the software.
+It shouldn't be the responsibility of operations to figure out how to configure, deploy, and monitor the software.
-And we shouldn't forget the goals of information security, sales and marketing.
+And we shouldn't forget the goals of information security, sales, and marketing.
 By thinking about these concerns early on, we create quality closer to the source.

 ## 3. Principles of Continual Learning